socrateswebservices-dot/SocratesNews/src/news/unilorin-commence-uploading-of-2025-2026-admission-list-to-jamb-caps.md

 image: /images/uploads/unilorin-gate.jpg
 category: Latest
 ---
 Prospective Students are advised to start checking the JAMB Central Admission Processing System Portal.

+T﻿he following departments can proceed to check their JAMB caps:

+Computer science

+Mechanical engineering

+Plant biology aspirant

+Biochemistry aspirant, start checking

+History and international relations

+Agricultural Science

 Wondering how to go about it?

 How to Check Admission on JAMB CAPS: